cmci/HTManalysisCourse/CentreCourseProtocol.md

 ## Introduction

 Image based screening (high content screening) is one of the modern methods for screening genes involved in a biological process.
-The main idea is to sytematically acquire a huge amount of data with various treatments, and try to isolate treatments that affects the target biological process.
+The main idea is to systematically acquire a huge amount of data with various treatments, and try to isolate treatments that affects the target biological process.

-Dataset we use in this course is from a scretory pathway screening.
-Proteins synthesized in endoplasmic reticulum are transported first to the Golgi, where proteins are added with modifications, and then to the plasma membrane or other desitned intracellular structures.
+Dataset we use in this course is from a secretory pathway screening.
+Proteins synthesised in endoplasmic reticulum are transported first to the Golgi, where proteins are added with modifications, and then to the plasma membrane or other destined intracellular structures.

 VSVG is a model protein used for studying this transport system and is a heat-sensitive protein.
-This protein could beaccumulated in / released from ER by temperature shifting, to experimentally analyze the process of intracellular transport from ER to the plasma membrane.
+This protein could be accumulated in / released from ER by temperature shifting, to experimentally analyze the process of intracellular transport from ER to the plasma membrane.

 To study the transport process, it is desirable to take time lapse sequence to follow the changes in VSVG localization within cell.
 However, it is sufficient to assess the transport process by taking a snapshot at a defined time point after releasing the protein from ER and check where the protein is located.
 In control condition, proteins should be localized in the plasma membrane after successful transports.
-If the transport out from the ER is interferred due to suppression of the component of transport, proteins should be stably located in the ER.
-Likewise, finding proteins in the Golgi suggests that transport machinary from Golgi to the plasma membrane is blocked.
+If the transport out from the ER is interfered due to suppression of the component of transport, proteins should be stably located in the ER.
+Likewise, finding proteins in the Golgi suggests that transport machinery from Golgi to the plasma membrane is blocked.

 With this snapshot strategy, it is possible to systematically prepare a set of siRNAs and drug treatments to test their effect on vesicle transport system: the high content image screening.

-In this course, we will try to analyze all images from different types of treatments automatically, evaluate and compare the difference in the effeciency of transport.
+In this course, we will try to analyze all images from different types of treatments automatically, evaluate and compare the difference in the efficiency of transport.
 This COULD be done manually, but we have huge number of various treatments: approximately 700,000 of images to analyze.
-To not to end the rest of our life clicking images, we will completely automate the image processing and  analysis to extract transport parametes and output results as a huge list of parameter table.
+To not to end the rest of our life clicking images, we will completely automate the image processing and  analysis to extract transport parameters and output results as a huge list of parameter table.

 This table then is studied using statistical techniques to distinguish treatments that are largely affecting the transport system.